marginalhours/dom-particles/README.md

 ```

+# API Reference

-## Manager object
+## DomParticles object

-The Manager object is the chief way of creating particles and emitters.
+The DomParticles object is the chief way of creating particles and emitters.

-By default, a Manager only uses the `requestAnimationFrame` API to update itself
+By default, a DomParticles only uses the `requestAnimationFrame` API to update itself
 while a particle or emitter is extant.
 After the last particle or emitter reaches the end of its
-lifespan, the Manager will unregister itself and stop updating until the next `add` or `addEmitter` call.
+lifespan, the DomParticles will unregister itself and stop updating until the next `add` or `addEmitter` call.

 ### Options